September 2017 Paranal Service Mode User Satisfaction Survey

 Seeking Help, Run Information, and Run Problem Resolution

-Amongst the respondents 23.5% indicated that they had contacted ESO for non-Phase 2 related reasons within the previous 12 months (about the same percentage as in the September 2015 survey).
-Of these 44 respondents, 39 contacted ESO via an e-mail to firstname.lastname@example.org (again consistent with September 2015), with the remainder distributed between other methods (e.g. clicking on ‘Ask for help’ within the ESO User Portal).
-Below we show the degree to which these respondents were satisfied with various aspects of the resulting exchange with ESO.
+Amongst the respondents 24.2% indicated that they had contacted ESO for non-Phase 2 related reasons within the previous 12 months (about the same percentage as in the September 2016 survey).
+Of these 47 respondents, 40 contacted ESO via an e-mail to firstname.lastname@example.org (again consistent with September 2016), with the remainder distributed between other methods (e.g. clicking on ‘Ask for help’ within the ESO User Portal).
+Below we show the degree to which these respondents were satisfied with various aspects of the resulting exchange with ESO, as above with the results of the previous 4 surveys for comparison.
+As above, the satisfaction level is consistently high.

-Some 71% of the respondents checked on-line for information regarding the progress of their observational programmes (this represents a marked increase over the 58% of respondents that reported having checked this information in September 2015).
+Some 76% of the respondents checked on-line for information regarding the progress of their observational programmes (this represents an increase over the 71% of respondents that reported having checked this information in September 2016).
 The survey asked those that did check for that information how much they agreed with four statements about that information.
-The outcome of those questions is shown below.
+The outcome of those questions is shown below also displaying the results of the previous 4 surveys for comparison.
+As in the past, with a few exceptonal cases the presentation of this information was deemed easily locatable, clearly presented, up-to-date, and complete.

 Finally, we asked if the survey participant was alerted to any problems with their Service Mode observations during the period.
-For those that said that they had been contacted (53) we then asked to what extent they agreed with two statements describing the contact and the problem resolution.
+For those that said that they had been contacted (48, a slight drop for the 53 in September 2016) we then asked to what extent they agreed with two statements describing the contact and the problem resolution.
 The answers are shown below.
+As in the past, with a few exceptonal cases the problem was clearly described and a fair solution achieved.

 P2PP and Other Observation Preparation Tools

-Below, we show details of the feedback received on different aspects of the Phase 2 Proposal Preparation tool (P2PP) and other, instrument-specific, observation preparation tools.
+Below, we show details of the feedback received on different aspects of the Phase 2 Proposal Preparation tool (P2PP) and other, instrument-specific, observation preparation tools, with the previous 4 survey results for comparative purposes.
+The satisfaction level is somewhat poorer with this tool that with the above mentioned services frovided by the User Support Department.

 |Observing Preparation Tool||Number of Responses|